ARM-software/acle/main/acle.md

   }
 ```

-Armv8 introduces floating point instructions to convert 64-bit to 16-bit
+Armv8 introduces floating point instructions to convert 64-bit to 16-bit,
-i.e. from double to `__fp16`.
+that is, from double to `__fp16`.
 They are not available in earlier
 architectures, therefore have to rely on emulation libraries or a
 sequence of instructions to achieve the conversion.